 Does it cost money to bring my vehicle onto the site?

 When camping at the Sturgis Buffalo Chip, it’s free to bring one four-wheeled vehicle to your campsite.
 We will issue you a vehicle camping pass with your camping passes at the West Box Office.
-Please take careful note of our traffic policies.

 Can we bring our own alcohol to the campground and concerts?